-Premiering on 18 June 1969, The Main Chance starred John Stride as David Main, a brilliant young lawyer who has established his practice in London and returns to his native Leeds to buy into the staid and respectable practice of Henry Castleton (John Wentworth, who had played Pamela Wilder's financial advisor in The Plane Makers) and his daughter Margaret (Margaret Ashcroft).
+Premiering on 18 June 1969, The Main Chance starred John Stride as brilliant young lawyer David Main.
+Having established a successful practice in London, he returns to his native Leeds to buy into the staid and respectable practice of Henry Castleton (John Wentworth)* and his daughter Margaret (Margaret Ashcroft).
 Henry describes him as, "Shrewd and energetic..but his manners leave a lot to be desired."

 Like GAZETTE the series was created for the new Yorkshire TV franchise, although it wore less Yorkshire-ness on its sleeve, dividing the action between Leeds and London.
 Edmund Ward teamed up with solicitor John Batt (under the pen name of John Malcolm) to create a series which could explore many of the same themes as The Power Game with a similarly iconoclastic lead character.
-David Main was played by John Stride, who had starred opposite Judi Dench in Franco Zefferelli's 1960 Romeo and Juliet at the Old Vic and later played Julien Sorel in 1965 BBC adaptation of The Scarlet and the Black.
-Stride made his reputation at the National Theatre under Laurence Olivier, and Ward later described his, "theatrical approach to television..(with)..and unstarlike consideration and co-operation...welding together a cast of actors into a company which produces a level of ensemble playing."
+David Main was played by John Stride, who had starred opposite Judi Dench in Franco Zefferelli's 1960 Romeo and Juliet at the Old Vic.
+Peter Cotes snapped Stride up to star in the ill-fated Bitter Harvest (1963) but Stride gained more exposure playing Julien Sorel in 1965 BBC adaptation of The Scarlet and the Black.
+Stride made a renewed impact at the National Theatre under Laurence Olivier, and Ward later described his, "theatrical approach to television..(with)..and unstarlike consideration and co-operation...welding together a cast of actors into a company which produces a level of ensemble playing."

-Ironically, although the first six-episode run of The Main Chance won a cover story in the TV Times, it focussed on Kate O'Mara, breaking away from her glamour roles in shows like The Saint playing Julia, Main's fragile and neglected wife.
-Even more ironically, the photo feature was more in line with the characters she played in ITC adventure shows featuring O'Mara posing as a huntress, firing a bow and arrow.
-Although superficially similar to Pamela Wilder in The Power Game, Julia Main did not share Pamela's determination to remain married, locking Main out of their Chelsea house at the end of the first series.
-Like John Wilder, David Main also had a long-suffering and indispensible secretary, although Sarah Courtney (Anna Palk) was independently wealthy secretary, working "for love not money."
-Unlike Wilder's hero-worshipping aide Don Henderson, Main's assistant was the duplicitous Peter Findon (Philip Bond), a barrister suspended for priming a witness and retraining as a solicitor.
-Forming another link with the Wilder's was John Arnett as Sidney Bulmer, a former Fraud Squad detective now working for Main.
-Arnett had played Peter Humphreys (the first 'Don Henderson' character in Too Much to Lose, Edmund Ward's episode of The Plane Makers which introduced John Wilder).
+Ironically, although the first six-episode run of The Main Chance won a cover story in the TV Times, it focussed on Kate O'Mara, breaking away from her glamour roles in shows like The Saint as Julia, Main's fragile and neglected wife.
+The photo feature was more in line with the characters she played in ITC adventure shows, O'Mara posing as a huntress, firing a bow and arrow.
+Although superficially similar to Pamela Wilder in The Power Game, Julia Main did not share Pamela's determination to remain married and locked Main out of their Chelsea house at the end of the first series.
+Like John Wilder, David Main also had a long-suffering and indispensible secretary, although Sarah Courtney (Anna Palk) was independently wealthy, working "for love not money."
+In contrast to Wilder's hero-worshipping aide Don Henderson, Main's assistant was the duplicitous Peter Findon (Philip Bond).
+A barrister suspended for priming a witness he was forced to retrain as a solicitor.
+Anothher link with The Plane Makers was John Arnett as Sidney Bulmer, a former Fraud Squad detective now working for Main.
+Arnett had played Peter Humphreys (the first 'Don Henderson' character) in Too Much to Lose , Edmund Ward's episode introducing John Wilder).

 John Arnett (Sidney Bulmer), John Stride (David Main), Anna Palk (Sarah Courtney) and Phillip Bond (Peter Findon)

 Ward's co-creator Malcolm John Batt, used the pen name of John Malcolm to separate his artistic work from his career as solicitor John Batt.
-As a student, Batt had composed several successful pieces of 'mood music'including Non Stop which was later adopted as the theme music for ITN Evening News from 1955 until the 1980's.
-Unsurprisingly, Batt also composed the driving theme tune for the series which accompanied titles showing Main aboard a train pounding through the night between London and Leeds.
+As a student, Batt had composed several successful pieces of 'mood music' including Non Stop which was later adopted as the theme music for ITN Evening News from 1955 until the 1980's.
+Unsurprisingly, Batt also composed the insistent theme tune for the titles showing Main aboard a train pounding through the night between London and Leeds.
 Batt wrote several episodes of the show, also serving as a script consultant, drawing on his own expertise and that of colleagues in the legal profession.
 Edmund Ward commented that, "Batt solves problems for each script which would cost hundreds of guineas in real life."

 Edmund Ward also drew on his own past expertise as a journalist in the construction industry when writing the episode, The Professional (2 July 1969) which introduced the character of Charles Ian Grady (Anthony Bate).
 Ward described Grady as, " a professional 'wrecker' , an agitator, a man with his own motives, probably political, for fomenting industrial strife."
 Main is called in during a company takeover to help the owners deal with Grady, a man outside the system who organises unofficial strikes.
 Ward was obviously fascinated by the ambiguous character, played with persuasive eloquence by Anthony Bate, and would write three part series called Grady in 1970.

 The Main Chance returned for a third series in 1972.
 Main was still in partnership with the Castleton's but Henry reduced his involvement when he was appointed as a Record (Circuit Judge).
-Glynn Edwards(Get Carter joined the cast as ex-policeman Walter Clegg, (Sidney Bulmer having retired).
-Although Anna Palk returned wanting to divorce Lord Radchester (John Standing), Main's love interest in this series was Hilary Nash (Estelle Kohler), who Main would eventually marry.
+Glynn Edwards(Get Carter) joined the cast as ex-policeman Walter Clegg, (Sidney Bulmer having retired).
+Anna Palk returned, intending to divorce Lord Radchester (John Standing), but Main's love interest in this series was Hilary Nash (Estelle Kohler), who Main would eventually marry.
 Once again, the series explored a wide range of themes.

 For the final series in 1975, there was a mood of change.
 John Batt's stirring theme was replaced by a more contemporary tune from Anthony Isaac.
-The first episode killed off Hilary Main and her son in a road accident.
-Clegg and Main suspect that the employer of the drunk lorry driver who caused the accident will fix the result.
-Clegg gets hold of the control samples of the driver's blood, but his ruse is discovered.
-Clegg is charged with theft and only escapes prison due to Main's eloquence at the trial.
-Main is struck off as a solicitor.
+In the first episode Hilary Main and her son are killed when their car is hit by a drunken lorry driver.
+Main suspects that the driver's employer will fix the result, so Walter Clegg gets hold of the control samples of the driver's blood.
+The interference is discovered and Clegg is charged with theft.
+He only escapes prison due to Main's eloquence at the trial, but Main is struck off as a solicitor.
 He's forced to sell his London practice to Peter Findon, who characteristically tries to short-change him.
-Main lives and works from an apartment overlooking the Thames, aided by Clegg and secretary Inge Belbin (Sharon Maughan) who had once been an au pair for the first Mrs Main before retraining as an executive secretary.
+Although Main cannot practice as a solicitor or draw up legal documents, he can use his expertise outside the system until Henry Castleton can finally overturn his expulsion.
+Trying to recover his life, Main lives and works from an apartment overlooking the Thames, aided by Clegg and secretary Inge Belbin (Sharon Maughan) who had once been an au pair for the first Mrs Main before retraining as an executive secretary.
 Edmund Ward had lived in Sweden in the 1950's and had met his wife Felicity there, so it's perhaps not surprising that Inge was a well-written and competent character (a secretary to rival Miss Lingard).

 While it soon becomes clear that there is more than a professional attraction between Main and his secretary, he also dallies with influential millionairess Laura Granton (Ingrid Hafner, who had played John Wilder's mistress in The Plane Makers.

 This was the last series of The Main Chance.
 John Stride went on to star in Yorkshire TV's Wilde Alliance (1976) and Diamonds (1981).
+Intriguingly, Margaret Ashcroft has joined the cast of The Brothers, the BBC's road-haulage Plane Makers, in 1974 and continued to appear in this show until its cancellation.
 Edmund Ward contributed to series such as 1990 and The Professionals.
-John Batt continued to practice law and in 2001 became part of the defence team for lawyer Sally Clark, jailed for the murde rof her baby sons.
-Batt wrote a book, Stolen Innocenceabout the successful fight to overturn her conviction.
+John Batt continued to practice law and in 2001 became part of the defence team for lawyer Sally Clark, jailed for the murder of her baby sons. ( Batt wrote a book, Stolen Innocence about the successful fight to overturn her conviction.)